Loehr-Daniels Study Course

 But Jesus consistently

-refused to make of His nature, His earth-beingness,
+refused to make of His nature, His earth-beingness, anything fundamentally

-anything fundamentally different from all human beings.
-Jesus insisted that all of us are incarnations of spirit, Children of God.
-Even His
+incarnations of spirit, Children of God.
+Even His advanced spiritual

-are within the range of possibility of all of us as we progress in character
+accomplish-ments, he proclaimed are within the range of possibility of all of

-man’s religions teach this as the basic truth of our human beingness.
+non-material soul, associated with the physical body of every human being, past, present, and future.
+All of man’s religions teach this as the basic truth of our human

 Evolution, as first